Skip to content

 This time you missed the cue,

-thinking it meant I wanted to stay
+thinking it meant I wanted to stay in touch.

-in touch, not realizing I said it like we
+Not realizing I said it like we

 always did: Goodbye.

-Because it hurt too much to stay,
+Because it hurt too much to stay.

-to see you waste your life swallowed whole
+To see you waste your life

-never save you.
+knowing I could never save you.

 Comments are closed, but trackbacks and pingbacks are open.